Risk and Crisis

 Digital and Cybersecurity Steering Committee (DCSC)

-Executive Vice President Corporate Strategy and Subsidiary Management performs the chairman of the DCSC and has responsibilities for managing any changes, assessing digital technology and cybersecurity risks, establishing strategies to achieve operational goals as well as driving and supervising various projects in accordance with the organization's strategies and operations.
+Executive Vice President Corporate Services performs the chairman of the DCSC and has responsibilities for managing any changes, assessing digital technology and cybersecurity risks, establishing strategies to achieve operational goals as well as driving and supervising various projects in accordance with the organization's strategies and operations.

 In addition, senior executives from various departments join to perform the committee and be responsible for regulating and driving digital technology and cybersecurity operations to have the effective results and comply with the cybersecurity, ISO/IEC 27001, NIST standard, and relevant laws.